Track Denizens of Doom

 Slow down immediately and proceed cautiously to the pits.

-Riders will be given further instructions by a pit worker.
+Riders will be given further instructions in the pits.

 There may be something wrong with your motorcycle.